Tomas-Zazueta/zazueta.info/pages/about.md

 ![tom zazueta](assets/img/profpic.jpg)

 Hi!
-I am a programmer/nerd looking to better my community and the world around us.
+I am a programmer guy, just looking to better my community and the world around us.

 I went to HS at Don Bosco Tech, where I first learned to code.